jasonltr/ACG_AWS_Certified_Solutions_Architect_Associate_SAA-C02/VPC_lab/README.md

 ## create a vpc and subnet
 - using aws console create a vpc
 ![](/VPC_lab/images/vpc_3.png)
-- this is what we have created so far
+- this is what we have created so far, SG, NACL and RT are created automatically with default settings
 ![](/VPC_lab/images/vpc_2.png)
 - create two subnets
 ![](/VPC_lab/images/vpc_4.png)